junedu416/react-gym-app/README.md

 - **Brainstorming:** Used mostly in the planning phase.
 Cards about any ideas we have or want for the application is placed here
 - **Feature/Scope:** Larger scale cards that describes a particular feature of the application is placed here
-- **Tasks:** Individual tasks that must be done for the application is placed here.
+- **Tasks:** Individual tasks that team members must do for the application is placed here.
 Tasks are generally more specific than Feature/Scope
 - **Meetings:** Planned Team meetings with date and time
 - **Design:** Any design related tasks such as wireframes, color schemes and images are placed here